-This AT&T module, which is always installed in the center slot of the primary carrier, manages the components of the control unit.
-See also Expansion processor module.
+This AT&T module, which is always installed in the center slot of the control unit, manages the components of the control unit.

 Programmable button

 A telephone button that does not have a line assigned; it can be set up to dial a number or access a feature.